General MSBA Questions

 The admissions committee will conduct a holistic review by considering your past academic performance (transcripts for any post-secondary coursework and GPA), standardized test scores, work experience and current resume, personal statement, and letters of recommendation.

 We do not have minimum requirement for GPA, GMAT, or GRE scores.
-Our current averages are as follows: GMAT 690, GRE 318, GPA 3.58.
-We ask that students have above 80th percentile in quantitative section of GMAT and GRE.
+Our current averages are as follows: GMAT 703, GRE 322, GPA 3.56.
+We ask that students have above 80th percentile in the quantitative section of the GMAT or GRE.

 Prospective students should plan to take the GMAT or GRE before the application due date in order to meet the application deadline.
 We recommend taking the GMAT or GRE at least two to four weeks prior to the application date to ensure timely review of your application.
 The admissions committee considers only your highest GMAT or GRE score when reviewing your application.
 No preference is given to one exam or the other – the GMAT or GRE are considered equally.

-The Carlson School’s full-time MSBA program requires every applicant to take either the GMAT or GRE.
-Our current averages are as follows: GMAT 690 and GRE 318.
-We ask that students have above 80th percentile in quantitative section of GMAT and GRE.
+The Carlson School’s MSBA program requires every applicant to take either the GMAT or GRE.
+Our current averages are as follows: GMAT 703 and GRE 322.
+We ask that students aim for a quantitative section score above 80th percentile for either test.

-If English is not your first language, you must take the TOEFL or IELTS exam.
-We accept scores from both of these exams; it is not necessary to take more than one.
-Scores must be less than 2 years old when you apply.
+If English is not your first language, you must take the TOEFL, IELTS, or PTE exam.
+We accept scores from all three of these exams; it is not necessary to take more than one.
+Please note that the exam date should be within two years of graduate program start date.
 Applicants from certain English-speaking countries and regions may not need to take a proficiency exam.
-To determine if your country is included, please see the TOEFL Exemption list PDF document for details.

 A separate application is required for each program.
 Please contact the specific program or visit their website for additional information about submitting an application.
 Applications from other programs cannot be considered for the full-time MSBA program.